hidesminimally/phrase-zoomer-inner/README.md

 ##**BAM.**##

-#The Phrase Zoomer-Inner will take any phrase you want, and create a bigger, sexier, and more elegant version of your phrase so that you can communicate to those that have a hard time seeing what you're saying.
+#The Phrase Zoomer-Inner will take any phrase you want, and create a bigger, sexier, and more elegant version of your phrase so that you can communicate like you were meant to: boldly.

 ##**BAM.**##